shopware/docs/guides/plugins/plugins/framework/flow/add-flow-builder-trigger.md

 In this example, we will name it ExampleEvent to some actions related to customers when dispatching this event.
 It will be placed in the directory `<plugin root>/src/Core/Checkout/Customer/Event`.
 Our new event has to implement Shopware\Core\Framework\Event\CustomerAware interface to enable actions requiring this Aware.

-Currently, you will need to also implement `Shopware\Core\Framework\Event\BusinessEventInterface;` in case the feature flag `FEATURE_NEXT_17858` is inactive.
-Please take note that this interface will be removed in `v6.5` .

 Below you can find an example implementation:

 ```php